ProjectPythia/pythia-foundations/_sources/foundations/terminal.md

    $ touch mysci.py
    ```

-5. And now that you've set up our workspace, edit the `mysci.py` script using your favorite text editor (nano, e.g.):
+5. And now that you've set up our workspace, edit the `mysci.py` script using your favorite text editor (e.g., nano):

    ```
    $ nano mysci.py